privacy-scaling-explorations/core-program/2023/answers/MODULE_6_ANSWERS.md

 Here, you will learn about an important restriction on Circom circuits.

-1. In the empty `scripts/compile-Multiplier3-groth16.sh`, create a script to compile `contracts/circuits/Multiplier3.circom` and create a verifier contract modelled after `compile-HelloWorld.sh`.
+1. In the empty `scripts/compile-Multiplier3-groth16.sh`, create a script to compile `contracts/circuits/Multiplier3.circom` and create a verifier contract modeled after `compile-HelloWorld.sh`.
 ```bash
 #!/bin/bash